qbeer/coco-froc-analysis/README.md

 # COCO FROC analysis

-FROC analysis for COCO annotations and Detectron2 results.
-The COCO annotation style is defined [here]().
+FROC analysis for COCO annotations and Detectron(2) results.
+The COCO annotation style is defined [here](https://cocodataset.org/).

 ### Example

-A single annotation record in the file might look like this:
+A single annotation record in the ground-truth file might look like this:

 ```json
 {